Lego

 I also built a LEGO casing for the Arduino board and the breadboard to attach them to the car.
 With some effort I could probably rebuild the chassis to allow the casing to “sink” lower into the construction.

-Photo of LEGO car with the electronics on board
+Photo of LEGO car with the electronics on board.

 The batterry packs (the LEGO Battery box and the 9V battery case for Arduino) are nicely hidden in the middle of the car on the sides next to the engines.

-Photo of LEGO Battery Box Photo of Arduino 9V battery case
+Photo of the Arduino 9V battery case

 Now we are done with the hardware side - we have a LEGO car with two engines and all the electronics wired together and hooked up to the engines and battery.
 In the next part we will start writing software for the Arduino board so that we can control the LEGO engines programmatically.
 Stay tuned!